-The statue of Millicent Garrett Fawcett will join the eleven men in Parliament Square.
+The statue of Millicent Garrett Fawcett was unveiled on 24th April 2018 It joined the eleven men in Parliament Square.
 This includes statues of Robert Peel, George Canning, Henry John Temple, 3rd Viscount Palmerston, Edward Smith-Stanley, 14th Earl of Derby, Benjamin Disraeli, David Lloyd George and Winston Churchill.
 Seven men who during their political careers did what they could to stop women getting the vote.

 Emily Davies, the story runs, went to stay with the Garretts at Aldburgh, and at night the two friends sat talking together by Elizabeth Garrett's bedroom fire.
 Millicent Garrett, then quite a small girl, sat nearby on a stool, listening, but saying nothing.
 After going over all the great causes they saw about them, and in particular the women's cause, to which they were burning to devote their lives, Emily summed the matter up.
 "Well, Elizabeth," she said, "it's quite clear what has to be done."
 I must devote myself to securing higher education, while you open the medical profession to women.
 After these things are done," she added, "we must see about getting the vote."
 And then she turned to the little girl who was still sitting quietly on her stool and said, "You are younger than we are, Millie, so you must attend to that."